MicrosoftDocs/dynamics-365-project-operations/articles/procurement/Vendor-invoicing-concept-and-creation.md

 ---
-title: Vendor invoicing concept and creation
+title: Creating vendor invoices
-description: This article explains how to enable non-stocked materials and pending vendor invoices.
+description: This article describes the concept of vendor invoices, and how to create them in Microsoft Dynamics 365 Project Operations.
 author: suvaidya
 ms.date: 9/12/2022
 ms.topic: article